Publication Ethics and Publishing Malpractice Statement

 Acknowledgment of sources

 The editorial team and reviewers identify previously published and relevant work that has not been cited by the authors.
 Where arguments and/or statements are accompanied or supported by previously published or reported observations, data or derivations, a relevant citation is provided.
-The peer reviewers also bring to the editor’s notice any similarities between the manuscript submitted and any already published paper.
+The peer reviewers also bring to the editor’s notice any similarities between the manuscript submitted and any previously published paper.
 Validated and detailed referencing is provided at the end of each published paper.

 Duties of authors